shikha1149myprojects/Web-Scraping-Project/README.md

 ### Tools Used

--BeautifulSoup: A Python library for parsing HTML and XML documents to extract data.
+- BeautifulSoup: A Python library for parsing HTML and XML documents to extract data.
--Requests: A simple HTTP library for Python to make web requests and download web pages.
+- Requests: A simple HTTP library for Python to make web requests and download web pages.
--Dorks-Eye: a Python3-based tool designed to identify vulnerable links using Google Dorks.
+- Dorks-Eye: a Python3-based tool designed to identify vulnerable links using Google Dorks.

 ## Steps